MaherKSantina/MSAutoView/README.md

 ```
 **Note: For the minimal configuration to work, the class's name should be the same as the xib's name**

-8. Add a normal view to your storyboard
+8. In the storyboard, add a normal view to your view controller
 9. Set its class to the one created
 10. Run the project, the view should contain the content of the xib